wilsonmar/mac-setup/README.md

    https://github.com/Homebrew/homebrew-core/blob/master/Formula/httpd.rb">
    https://github.com/Homebrew/homebrew-core/blob/master/Formula/httpd.rb</a>

-   PROTIP: Before downloads a brew formula, we recommend that you look at Ruby code to verify what really occurs and especially where files come from.
+   PROTIP: Before downloads a brew formula, we recommend that you look at its Ruby code to verify what really occurs and especially where files come from.

+   <pre><strong>brew edit wget</strong></pre>

    In fact, we recommend that you install a binary repository proxy that supply you vetted files from a trusted server instead of retrieving whatever is the latest on the public Homebrew server.

    Homebrew currently has over 4,500 formulas.

-Various commands such as curl, sed, cut, etc. are used as well, especially to install and configure programs which don't have brew installation formulas.
+To install and configure programs which don't have brew installation formulas, various commands such as curl, sed, cut, etc. are used in the script.

+## Why a script?

 Most tutorials ask you to <strong>manually type</strong> or copy and paste strings from web pages (often with missing steps), which can take time, and be error-prone.
 And don't get me started on webinars with demos that brags rather than teach.
 This script cuts through all that by scripts running on your Mac and displaying on your screen.